Opinion post by Simon Espley – CEO Africa Geographic

 Looking at this from a different angle, by boycotting tourism in this area you are effectively supporting the trophy hunting operators, who will step into the gap created by the demise of the tourism operators, thus expanding their footprint.

-Surely the best way to remove trophy hunting as a conservation funding option is to make photographic tourism operations so successful that trophy hunting pales by comparison?
-Let market forces prevail.
+Surely the best way to remove trophy hunting as a conservation funding option (if that is your mission) is to make photographic tourism operations so successful that trophy hunting pales by comparison and is therefore ignored by land owners?
+Let market forces prevail!

 Keep the passion